Steven Naifeh: Career

-Naifeh also wrote several how-to books to fund the writing of Pollock, including (with Michael Morgenstern), the best-seller How to Make Love to a Woman, which sold several million copies in 29 languages.

-He wrote several true crime books, including the bestseller The Mormon Murders in 1988 and Final Justice in 1993.
+Naifeh and Smith also wrote several how-to books to fund the writing of Pollock, including (with Michael Morgenstern), the best-seller How to Make Love to a Woman, which sold several million copies in 29 languages.
+They wrote three true crime books, including the bestseller The Mormon Murders in 1988 and Final Justice in 1993.
 The latter was nominated for the Edgar Allan Poe Award for Fact Crime.

 Naifeh and Smith's one book of humor, detailing the renovation of Joye Cottage, was well-received: "Page after belly-ticking page," wrote The Washington Post.
 "Numerous adventures bordering on slapstick. … A delightful read."

 Together with Smith, Naifeh founded the legal publishing company Best Lawyers in 1981 which published The Best Lawyers in America, a peer-review list, in 1983.
 That list went on to become Best Lawyers, a global network linking lawyers and clients.
 In 2013, Best Lawyers ranked 74,965 lawyers representing 18,034 law firms in 75 countries.
 In 2009, the company partnered with U.S. News to produce rankings of law firms and in 2014 it gave out 61,138 rankings to 11,681 law firms in 120 practice areas.
+Best Lawyers was acquired by Levine Leichtman Capital Partners in 2018.

 Naifeh returned to painting and sculpting in 1998, creating works of geometric abstraction based on geometric formulas from medieval art from southern Spain to northern India but closely related to the works of such twentieth-century western masters as Frank Stella and Sol Lewitt.
-He had an exhibition at the Columbia Museum of Art in the summer of 2013.
+He has had numerous exhibitions, including one at the Columbia Museum of Art in the summer of 2013.
 Humanities Magazine noted that Naifeh's "tessellating works explore the threads weaving together traditional Islamic art and the Geometric Abstraction movement."
 The Free Times wrote that the exhibition offered "many rich ideas for exploration: formal beauty, the nature of abstraction, how art and math intersect, and insights into the cultural expressions of" the Middle East.
 "This is, simply, a very important exhibition that deserves much more attention."

-Naifeh had an exhibition at the art foundation MANA Contemporary in Jersey City, New Jersey, and at the Leila Heller Gallery in 2014.

 Naifeh's partner Smith was diagnosed with a rare brain tumor in 1975, which led to 13 brain surgeries as well as radiation and nuclear medicine treatments and experimental chemotherapeutic regimens.
 His search for cutting edge medical care was profiled on CBS's "60 Minutes" and recounted in their book Making Miracles Happen.
 With Smith, he also founded Best Doctors, a company dedicated to helping others with undiagnosed or seemingly untreatable medical illnesses find the best medicine anywhere in the world.
 Although they sold the company in 2000, it continues to serve more than 30 million members worldwide.